 The Watershed Center has been creating local jobs, innovating land stewardship practices, supporting youth and economic development, and sharing our work with policy makers and other communities since 1993.
 Like other resource-dependent communities--Hayfork, and the...

-Resilient forest ecosystems are a critical component of California’s future.
 To effectively combat the impacts of drought, catastrophic wildfire, and the compounding effects of climate change, we need forest management solutions.
 The Watershed Center is a leader in advancing community-based forest management.
 At the regional...

 The Watershed Center has many projects locally, regionally and nationally.
 Click through below to learn more about some of the work we are doing on the ground.